sytabaresa/kingly/README.md

-TODO : implement cyclepong with statecharts - https://github.com/eschwartz/cycle-pong
-TODO : implement flux challenge with statecharts - https://github.com/staltz/flux-challenge
-TODO : implement dashboard app - https://github.com/eschwartz/cycle-pong

 # Finite state machine
-A finite state machine (FSM) is a machine specified by a finite set of conditions of existence (called states) and a likewise finite set of transitions among states triggered by events” [Douglass 2003, chap.1]
+A finite state machine (FSM) is a machine specified by a finite set of conditions of existence (called states) and a likewise finite set of transitions among states triggered by eventsï¿½ [Douglass 2003, chap.1]

 As usual, a  state characterizes a condition that may persist for a significant period of time.